Intro to making Publication Style Tables Using Esttab

 Storing Estimates

-To store estimates, we use the eststo command.
-Let’s use a differences-in-differences model to with year FE as an example.
-Note that I am using the aweight command to weight the municipality level observations by the the weight variable, which is proportional to the number of births in a municipality.
-Further, I am clustering the standard errors at the municipality level using vce(cluster codmpio).
+command to weight the municipality level observations by the the weight variable, which is proportional to the number of births in a municipality.
+Further, I am clustering the standard errors at the municipality level using vce(cluster codmpio)

-There are two ways to store the estimates using eststo:
+There are two ways to store the estimates using eststo

 reghdfe lbw did treat [aweight = weight], absorb(year) vce(cluster codmpio)